 Better still, they can be fitted with a dedicated sequencing controller (usually a panel-mounted, stand-alone device) installed similar to Fulton's ModSync (see Fig. 4).
 The sequencing controller can achieve even greater efficiency gains by matching optimal boiler operation with system load requirements.

-Figure 4: Sequencing controller used to regulate boilers for greater efficiencies
+Figure 4: Sequencing controller used to regulate boilers for greater efficiencies the system working properly can be discovered and eliminated ahead of time.

 BENEFITS FROM SINGLE SOURCING